Time Evolution Solutions

 ).

-Together with the array of times at which these expectation values are calculated:
+Together with the list of time points at which these expectation values are calculated:

 times = sol.times